Career Profile

 Haechan Kim, Junho Myung, Seoyoung Kim, Dongyeop Kang, Juho Kim

-INTERSPEECH 2024, Shortlist for Best Student Paper Award
+INTERSPEECH 2024, Shortlisted for ISCA Best Student Paper Award 2024

 Projects